brandur/sorg/content/fragments/naked-dns.md

 using a naked domain [1].
-The disapora of options is unfortunate, but because DNS didn't provide an adequate answer and because the demand existed, service providers adapted by building custom implementations.
+The disapora of options is unfortunate, but because DNS didn't provide an adequate answer and because the demand existed, service providers adapted by building their own.

 [1] Although `A` records tend to be the champion argument against naked DNS, there are other somewhat compelling